Nigel2392/go-django/queries/docs/querying.md

 # Querying, inserting, updating and deleting objects

-Queries are built using the [`queries.Objects`](./querying/queryset.md#queryset) function, which takes a model type as an argument.
+Querysets are built using [`queries.GetQuerySet`](./queryset/queryset.md) which takes a model instance as its argument.

 There are also some [helper functions](#helper-functions) for inserting, updating, deleting and counting objects.
+These helpers internally build a `QuerySet` for you, so they follow the same database selection rules.

 We will use the models which are defined in the [models](./models.md) guide.